microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-changescreensharingrole.md

 ---
 title: "call: changeScreenSharingRole"
-description: "Start and stop sharing screen in the call.
-This API is used to allow applications to share screen content with the participants of a call or meeting."
+description: "This API is used to allow applications to share screen content with the participants of a group call."
 author: "VinodRavichandran"
 localization_priority: Normal
 ms.prod: "microsoft-teams"